 - A loan that is specifically intended for business purposes usually has a low interest rate in comparison to many other funding options.
 Especially compared to borrowing money through credit cards and finance companies can involve huge fees and interest rates.

 - You can deduct the interest payments on your business loan from your taxes.

-- A business loan is available for immediate use, builds a credit rating (which helps in securing future loans) and also creates a good financial reputation for your business from early stages.
+- A business loan is available for immediate use, builds a credit rating and creates a good financial reputation for your business early.

 - Interest rates are fixed in the contract with the bank.
 Hence, you can calculate precisely when and how much you have to pay back.
 This makes a bank loan a funding option that is very easy to plan for the future.
 If you read all the terms and conditions carefully when setting up the contract there will be no bad surprises in the course of taking and repaying the loan.